-- (1) changes in a resident's condition(s); - (2) the typical cost to treat the condition(s), based on the community standard; and - (3) the facility's staffing levels. - B. Variable rate adjustments will not exceed \$274.00 per day, per occurrence. - C. With one exception, variable rate adjustments may be granted for up to one year.
+- (1) changes in a resident's condition(s); - (2) the typical cost to treat the condition(s), based on the community standard; and - (3) the facility's staffing levels. - В. Variable rate adjustments will not exceed \$274.00 per day, per occurrence. - C. Variable rate adjustments remain in effect unless there is an identified change in need.
+A review of a resident's needs will occur once every year.

-Variable rate adjustments may exceed one year when there is a documented increase in the needs of a resident due to the resident's full or partial permanent retirement from participation in a day training and habilitation program.
+Variable rate adjustments may be approved when there is a documented increase in the needs of a resident due to the resident's full or partial permanent retirement from participation in a day training and habilitation program.
 The resident must:

-- (1) be at least age 65 or have a change in health condition that makes it difficult for the resident to participate in a day training and habilitation program over an extended period of time; and - (2) express a desire for change through the developmental disability and related conditions screening process. - D. Effective July 1, 2003, facilities with base rates above the 50th percentile of the

-STATE: MINNESOTA ATTACHMENT 4.19-D (ICF/DD) Effective: July 1, 2017 Supplement 2 statewide average payment rate for Class A or Class B facilities are not eligible for a variable rate adjustment.
-Effective July 1, 2009 through June 30, 2010 variable rate adjustments in effect on June 30, 2009 are frozen and no new variable rate adjustments will be approved.
+- be at least age 65 or have a change in health condition that makes it (1) difficult for the resident to participate in a day training and habilitation program over an extended period of time; - express a desire for change through the developmental disability and (2) related conditions screening process; and - demonstrate increased need for staff assistance, changes in the type of (3) staff credentials needed, or a need for expert consultation. - All facilities are eligible for a variable rate adjustment.
+Effective July 1, 2009 D. through June 30, 2010 variable rate adjustments in effect on June 30, 2009 are frozen and no new variable rate adjustments will be approved.